Gricha/website/website/posts/the-highest-quality-codebase.md

 # Summary

 All in all, the project has more code to maintained, most of it largely useless.
-Tons of tests got added, but some tests that mattered the most (maestro e2e tests that validated the app still works) got forgotten.
+Tons of tests got added, but some tests that mattered the most (maestro e2e tests that validated the app still works) were forgotten.
 It had some moments of "goodness", like making sure typechecks are of high quality.

 To truly resemble the test of "redraw this image 1000 times"/"reupload this video 1000 times", I think the loop would have to be two step: